 First, what is a pole barn?

 It is originally a technique for quick constructions of sturdy and reliable structures.
 Basically, it is a type of post-frame construction combining efficiency and adaptability.
-By history, the term “pole barn” originates from the agricultural practices in 1930s when farmers built new buildings from cost-efficient materials- recycled telephone poles- during the Great Depression.
+By history, the term “pole barn” originates from the agricultural practices in the 1930s when farmers built new buildings from cost-efficient materials- recycled telephone poles- during the Great Depression.
 It has eventually evolved to a shorter term of “pole barns” from the original “telephone pole barns”.

 By its name, buildings are constructed with poles that are buried in the ground or anchored to a concrete slab to provide stability keeping braces unnecessary.
 Walls are optional as it may also be open shelters, or may be designed with shear walls.
 These buildings commonly use metal roofing while the flooring may just be soil, wood, or concrete.